Do you want to learn how to get more reviews?

 7. Include a Call-to-Action on Physical Materials in Each Order

-If you include paper invoices or other marketing materials in your shipments already, you can create and include a call-to-action with a QR code.
+If you include paper invoices or other marketing materials in your shipments, you can create and include a call-to-action with a QR code.
 Then, use WPForms to create a mobile review form to capture reviews.
 When the customer uses the QR code from their phone, they’re taken to the form and can submit a review.

 Not sure how to get them to scan the QR code?
 Learn how to create the perfect call to action here.